deathbeds/jyg/README.md

 ## Troubleshooting

-If various pieces aren't working,
+If various pieces do not appear to be working, try some of the steps below.

 ### Verify the installation